oaattia/azan/README.md

 * * * * * /home/pi/salah
 ```

-Create a directory on rasperry pi with directory `media` under this directory `azan` and `duaa` directory is placed and the binary file downloaded.
+- Create a directory on rasperry pi with directory `media` under this directory `azan` and `duaa` directory is placed.

-`azan` is the azan dir contain all the wav files for the azans which can played randomly everytime if there is many files
+- `azan` is the azan dir contain all the wav files for the azans which can played randomly everytime if there is many files.

-`duaa` is the duaa dir contain all the wav files for the duaa which can played randomly after azan
+- `duaa` is the duaa dir contain all the wav files for the duaa which can played randomly after azan.

-Place in azan اذان dir any wav file you would like to play and also put in `duaa` دعاء another wav file for the duaa دعاء you want to play after azan.
+- Download the binary file and place it in the same directory.

-I have in this repo two wav samples you can directly use.
+In this repo two wav samples you can directly use.

 # License
 [MIT license](LICENSE)